September 20, 2022

 How it Works

 Improved BG control after bariatric surgery is due to many factors and is much more complex than simply having a smaller stomach and eating less.
-The most common bariatric surgery procedures include sleeve gastrectomy (SG), Roux-en-Y gastric bypass (RYGB), biliopancreatic diversion with duodenal switch (BPDS), and single anastomosis duodeno-ileal bypass with sleeve gastrectomy (SADI).
-The type of bariatric surgery will determine the change in the size of your stomach, and possibly a change in the length of your small intestines.
-After surgery there is an increase in production of several hormones that signal to your brain feelings of fullness, improve insulin production and blood glucose control.
-In addition, the bacteria present in the gut change after surgery which results in changes to the absorption of nutrients.
-Insulin sensitivity improves as do the regulatory effects of the liver on BG.
-Many of these changes occur in just a few short hours after surgery and often patients will be able to return home from the hospital without the need for diabetes medications.
+The most common bariatric surgery procedures include sleeve gastrectomy (SG), Roux-en-Y gastric bypass (RYGB), biliopancreatic diversion with duodenal switch (BPDS), and single anastomosis duodenal-ileal bypass with sleeve gastrectomy (SADI).
+The type of bariatric surgery will determine the change in the size of your stomach and possibly a change in the length of your small intestines.
+After surgery, there is an increase in the production of several hormones that signal to your brain feelings of fullness and improve insulin production and blood glucose control.
+In addition, the bacteria present in the gut change after surgery, which results in changes in the absorption of nutrients.
+Insulin sensitivity improves, as do the regulatory effects of the liver on BG.
+Many of these changes occur in just a few short hours after surgery, and often, patients will be able to return home from the hospital without the need for diabetes medications.
 Nearly 90% of patients with diabetes who have bariatric surgery will experience improved BG control or diabetes remission after surgery.
 The rate of diabetes control declines over time after surgery, and relapse of diabetes is not uncommon.
 Recent studies show that 23-50% of patients continue with diabetes remission at 5 years after surgery.
 While there is no way to know for sure how each patient will respond, there are some factors that make diabetes remission more likely.